mptooling/pr-bot/README.md

 ## TODO
 - Remove message if PR switched to draft.
-- Wait until CI is green before posting message.
+- Wait until CI is green before posting the message.

 ## License